Azure-Samples/digital-twins-samples/HandsOnLab/Readme.md

 }
 ```

 For this exercise we will be simulating a factory which requires much more complex model.
-The models we'll be using are:
+The models we'll be using are in the digital-twins-samples/HandsOnLab/models folder:

 - FactoryInterface.json
 - FactoryFloorInterface.json